 Your event planning template should cover the big-picture planning information and in-depth logistical details.
 Make sure to create your event planning template before you kick off your planning process, so you can confirm all the dates and deadlines.
 Use the template to align with your team on a budget and create a timeline of event tasks.
 Then, track who’s doing what by when, so everything gets done on time.

-Small and enterprise businesses can use our event planning template to plan and manage all types of business events, including conferences, seminars, virtual events, trade shows, product launch events, and more.
+Businesses can use our event planning template to plan and manage all types of small and large events, including conferences, seminars, webinars, virtual events, trade shows, product launch events, and more.

 See how Stride optimizes account management, and use their template to centralize info, track action items, and maintain customer relationships.